Skip to main content

 • nameservers: Custom nameservers = 8.8.8.8,8.8.4.4

-4. The [discovery_options] section provides the following options, with explanations and examples.
+1. The [discovery_options] section provides the following options, with explanations in the format

 • strip_domain_suffix: Strip everything after first dot = False